uq-eresearch/thales/doc/thales-install-guide.md

          sudo /usr/local/nginx/sbin/nginx -s quit

-4. Setup _nginx_ to start automatically when the OS starts.
+5. Setup _nginx_ to start automatically when the OS starts.

+    a.
+Copy the nginx init.d script to the /etc/init.d directory.

+        sudo cp script/initd-nginx.sh /etc/init.d/nginx

+    b.
+Edit it to set:

+       - NGINX_BIN to the nginx executable.

+            sudoedit /etc/init.d/nginx

+    c.
+Register it.

+        sudo chkconfig nginx on

+Note: a production installation should manage the log files using _logrotate_, but its setup is beyond the scope of this documentation.

 #### TLS/SSL in the production deployments